Build A Multi-Node K3s Cluster#

 ping <server-hostname>

-Most often this is a hostname resolution, token, or API endpoint mismatch in inventory.yml.
+The usual causes are hostname resolution, token, or API endpoint mismatches in inventory.yml.

 kubectl get pods -n nfs-provisioner